Biological Computing

 Conclusion

-Biological computing using living neurons has transitioned from theoretical research to commercial reality, offering a sustainable path toward more intelligent, adaptive, and energy-efficient computing systems.
+Biological computing using living neurons has transitioned from theoretical research to commercial reality, offering a sustainable path toward more intelligent, adaptive and energy-efficient computing systems.
 While technical challenges around lifespan, scalability, and standardization remain significant, the field demonstrates extraordinary potential for revolutionizing drug discovery, neuroscience research, and artificial intelligence applications.

 The convergence of stem cell technology, advanced electrode interfaces and artificial intelligence has created a new computational paradigm that leverages natural neural evolution.
 As these systems mature and scale, they promise to address the energy crisis in computing while unlocking new forms of machine intelligence that complement traditional silicon-based approaches.
 The first commercial biological computers mark the beginning of a transformation that could fundamentally reshape how we approach computation in the coming decades, though the ethics of it all remains unclear at best and evil at worst.